Fabricates/Traefik7/README.md

 # Traefik7

-An parser to extract L7 settings to Traefik services🚀🚀🚀
+A parser to extract L7 load balancer settings to Traefik services 🚀🚀🚀

+**Supports both Citrix/NetScaler and F5 BIG-IP configurations with automatic format detection and universal verification.**

 ## Build